skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 # 3 Doubly stochastic estimation: VI by Monte-Carlo mini-batch gradient estimation

-**Synopsis**: This week we consider two techniques used to address *major limitations on the applicability and scalability of CAVI*.
+**Synopsis**: In this part we consider two techniques used to address *major limitations on the applicability and scalability of CAVI*.
 The first challenge (to scalability) is that each global parameter update *requires a full pass* through the complete data set, which is problematic for very large data sets.
 This is resolved through stochastic variational inference, which uses the same ideas from stochastic approximation that enable the use of *stochastic gradient descent* in training other machine learning models.
 The second challenge (to applicability) is that the updates by CAVI need to be *determined manually* for each model.